Energy independence - 3 ways to freedom

 Fuel cell

-The so-called "fuel cell" has been on the market for years and has a loyal following of fans who consider it the best energy generator for the journey.
+The so-called "fuel cell" has been on the market for years and has a loyal group of fans who consider it the best energy generator for traveling.
 It produces environmentally friendly electricity based on a chemical reaction that charges the on-board battery.
 This silent process is completely automatic.
 The fuel needed for the reaction is methanol.
 The manufacturer of the solution, EFOY, offers systems of various sizes and for various applications.
-Recreational vehicles, however, remain the company's primary focus area.
-After installing the system, it is practically maintenance-free.
-The methanol consumption (e.g. for the EFOY 80 BT model) is 0.9 l / kWh.
+Recreational vehicles, however, remain the company's main area of focus.
+Once the system is installed, it is virtually maintenance-free.
+Methanol consumption (e.g. for the EFOY 80 BT model) is 0.9 l/kWh.
 Fuel is taken from cartridges with a capacity of 5 or 10 liters.

-+ Offered with EFOY LiFePO4 battery, but works with most batteries
++ Offered with an EFOY LiFePO4 battery, but works with most batteries

-+ Compact and lightweight solution (weight less than 7 kg)
++ Compact and light solution (weight less than 7 kg)

-+ Can be connected to a photovoltaic system
++ Possibility of connection to a photovoltaic system

 + Maintenance-free